vanhoefm/fragattacks/research/README.md

 During our own tests, the AWUS036ACM dongle is supported by Linux, but at times was not correctly recognized during our experiments.
-It may be necessairy to use a recent Linux kernel, and manually executing `modprobe mt76x2u` to load the driver.
+It may be necessairy to use a recent Linux kernel, and manually executing `sudo modprobe mt76x2u` to load the driver.
 This devices then works out-of-the-box without patched drives.
-However, we seek feedback from the community on its reliability before recommending this device.
+We also found it to be unreliable when used inside VirtualBox.

 The AWUS036ACH was tested on Kali Linux after installing the driver using `sudo apt install realtek-rtl88xxau-dkms`.
 This device is generally not supported by default in most Linux distributions and requires manual installation of drivers.
+**modprobe 88XXau rtw_monitor_retransmit=1**

 We tested the Intel AX200 as well and found that it is _not_ compatible with our tool: its firmware crashes after sending a fragmented frame.